PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 Now you will select the ocean image and place it over the turtle image layer.

-The ocean is smaller than the turtle so you must press ctrl+t and hold down the shift button and re-dimension the sea to make it bigger as in image bellow.
+The ocean is smaller than the turtle so you must press ctrl+t and hold down the shift button and re-dimension the sea to make it bigger, as in image below.

 You will dimension the sea sort of at the angle I show in the image below.